Why would you not! I feel pretty confident in saying that Egypt depicts the bucket list of bucket lists!

 The Great Pyramids of Giza

-5000 years of history is hard to digest!
+5000 years of history is a lot to digest!

 No amount of magazine or internet pictures could quite have readied us for being in front of the most famous wonders of world in person.